-Section 3.4.5 Existing Conditions Plan The existing conditions plan shall be drawn showing scale and show the following:
+Section 3.4.6 Existing Conditions Plan The existing conditions plan shall be drawn showing scale and show the following:

-A. All bearings which shall be true, magnetic, or grid, and the needle shown on the plan shall indicate this clearly; scale and legend; and date of the plan
+- All required information as described for the locus plan but be shown at a scale of one inch equal to 40 feet indicating property bounds of parcels and streets adjoining the subdivision.
+A more suitable scale may be used if site conditions warrant the need. - A.B.
+All bearings which shall be true, magnetic, or grid, and the needle shown on the plan shall indicate this clearly; scale and legend; and date of the plan

-B. The location and elevation of the starting bench mark as well as at least one other bench mark.
-All elevations should preferably refer to US Coast and Geodetic Survey bench marks.
+C. The location and elevation of the starting bench mark as well as at least one other bench mark.
+All elevations shall be based on North American Vertical Datum 1988 (NAVD 88)should preferably refer to US Coast and Geodetic Survey bench marks.
 However, if no such bench mark is convenient to the site, an assumed bench mark may be used.
 One such benchmark shall be outside of the area to be disturbed.
 [Revised January 2013]

-C. Locus map A locus plan at an appropriate scale which may be one inch equals one thousand feet (1' = 1000') shall be submitted showing the development tract in relation to at least two intersecting public ways.
+C. Locus map A locus plan at an appropriate scale which may be one inch equals one thousand feet (1' =1000') shall be submitted showing the development tract in relation to at least two intersecting public ways.
 This must show the location of the site in relation to roads, etc. This may be a copy of part of the zoning map or the assessors' map.
-[Revised January 2013]
+[Revised Janu ary 2013]